Skilled Representation for Special Needs Students Throughout Tennessee

 Helping parents help children who are enrolled in school in Nashville

-At the Nashville-based Law Office of Perry A. Craft, PLLC, we have 37 years of experience helping people in need.
+At the Nashville-based Law Office of Perry A. Craft, PLLC, we have more than 40 years of experience helping people in need.
 Attorney Craft has the experience and the skills you want on your side when your child has been denied his or her right to an education in Tennessee.
 Let us help you help your child.

 A brief overview of special education law